LM-UCSD/Group5_Capstone_WI25/README.md

             These pickle files are also available in the models folder of this GitHub repository for comparison.
     Memory Note:
         If you encounter memory errors, ensure that no unnecessary data is committed to memory on your system.
+        Clear this notebook's variables for memory after runnin it ot prevent memory errors in the next modeling ntoebook.

+    Download and run 4.
+Modeling Flag Predictions.ipynb:
+        Sampling Parameter:
+            The sample_n value in the third code block samples 15% of the data.
+Modify this value to influence processing time if needed.
+        Processing Time:
+            Due to the large dataset, this notebook takes a significant amount of time to run on our local machines.
+            Please be patient or adjust sample_n accordingly.
+        Reproducibility:
+            We use a random state of 20, so the results should be exactly reproducible.
+You can verify this by comparing the outcomes in this notebook with those reported in our final report.
+        Model Output:
+            The final code block downloads pickle files containing our model results.
+            These pickle files are also available in the models folder of this GitHub repository for comparison.
+            (Note the Random Forest Model Pickle file is in a .zip format since it was too large even for LFS to transfer) Memory Note:
+        If you encounter memory errors, ensure that no unnecessary data is committed to memory on your system.